victor-yn/realm-ready/README.md

 	 3-  Add the complete `realm` folder from  `Examples`.
 Tick `Create groups` (instead of `Create reference`). *If `Create groups` is not visible, click on `Options` at the bottom.*

- 7. All files are added.
-Your starter-kit now supports persistance.
+ 4. All files are added, your starter-kit now supports persistance.
+	 At this point, it will try getting data from the cache; if empty, it will try fetching data from the database and store it in the cache; if empty, fetch data from the network and store it in both cache and database.

 From now on you are ready to go.